On dissociated infinite permutation groups: Unitary representations of dissociated groups

 \begin{theorem} Let $G\leq\Sym(\Omega)$ be a closed permutation group without algebraicity.
 Assume that every unitary representation of $G$ is a direct sum of irreducible ones and that every irreducible representation of $G$ is a subrepresentation of $G \curvearrowright \ell^2(\Omega^n)$ for some $n\leq 0$.
 Then $G$ has property $(T)$. \end{theorem}

 Notice that a dissociated group satisfies the assumption of the above theorem.
 Indeed, if $G\leq\Sym(\Omega)$ is dissociated, then we know by Corollary \ref{cor.classification.dissociated.unirep} that every unitary representation of $G$ is a direct sum of irreducible ones, and that an irreducible one has the form $\Ind_{G_{\{A\}}}^G(\sigma)$ for some $A\subseteq\Omega$ and some irreducible unitary representation $\sigma \colon G_{\{A\}}\to\UU(\KK)$ which factors through the finite group $F\coloneqq G_{\{A\}}/G_A$.
-If $\lambda_F$ denotes the left-regular representation of $F$, then we have
+If $\lambda_F$ denotes the left-regular representation of $F$, it follows from the basic properties of induction (see e.g.\ \cite[Sec.~6]{Folland_1995}) that:

 where $n=\lvert A\rvert$.
 Therefore, Theorem \ref{thm.Property(T).Todor} applies and yields the following result.

 \begin{theorem} Every dissociated closed permutation group has Property (T). \end{theorem}